 Field audits are conducted in the field setting at actual sites being surveyed by experienced bioassessment crews.
 This activity is time intensive since it requires one CDFW auditor to work with one crew at a time and would require travel and a full day to complete.
 At least one and possibly two audits; one in the beginning of the field season and one mid-season, will be conducted for each crew.
 Audits are a requirement for any SWAMP bioassessment project but could also be requested by an corporate field crew for internal QA/QC, or could be a requirement for a permit or project that include bioassessments.

 - Request for Field Audit (TBA)

 The annual CABW meeting educates those unfamiliar with bioassessment on current and planned activities in bioassessment.
 It is also an opportunity for those active in bioassessment to be updated on current activities and to stay in touch with other people in the bioassessment community.
 The annual meeting of the California Chapter of the Society for Freshwater Science (CalSFS, or SFS) is included at the end of the CABW meeting.

-- NEW!
-California Aquatic Bioassessment Workgroup (CABW) October 2019 Meeting
+- California Aquatic Bioassessment Workgroup (CABW) October 2019 Meeting Agenda with Presentation Videos

 A Scientific Collecting Permit is required to collect invertebrates for scientific, education, and non-commercial propagation purposes.
 Information on how to apply for a Scientific Collecting Permit is on the California Department of Fish and Wildlife website (access using Internet Explorer 9 currently not supported).